chinmayjainnnn/chinmayjainnnn/README.md

 ---

-## About Me
+### 👋 About Me

-Hi there!
-I am **Chinmay Jain**, a passionate and dedicated M.Tech student specializing in Computer Science and Engineering at the **Indian Institute of Science (IISc), Bangalore**.
-My journey in tech began with curiosity-driven projects and evolved into cutting-edge research on **accelerating inference for recommendation systems** and exploring **large language models** for low-resource languages.
+Hi!
+I’m **Chinmay Jain**, a passionate researcher and engineer currently pursuing my **M.Tech in Computer Science and Engineering** at the **Indian Institute of Science (IISc), Bangalore**.
+With a strong foundation in Electrical Engineering and professional experience at **Deloitte India**, I have cultivated a unique blend of analytical thinking and hands-on technical expertise.

-I thrive at the intersection of **machine learning**, **natural language processing**, and **high-performance computing**.
-Whether it’s optimizing neural networks or translating complex concepts into practical solutions, I aim to make a tangible impact through technology.
+My academic journey has led me to specialize in **Machine Learning**, **Natural Language Processing (NLP)**, and **High-Performance Computing**, where I explore innovative solutions to complex problems.
+I am particularly focused on optimizing **recommendation systems** by eliminating traditional embedding tables and leveraging advanced hashing techniques to achieve significant memory and computational efficiency without compromising accuracy.

+I’m deeply motivated by the challenge of bridging the gap between theoretical insights and real-world applications.
+Whether it's developing models to improve linguistic accessibility, enhancing the computational performance of AI systems, or building autonomous robotics solutions, I strive to make a meaningful impact in the field of technology.

+When I’m not immersed in research or coding, you’ll often find me sharpening my skills in chess, hitting the badminton court or watching anime.
+I believe in the power of interdisciplinary growth and the importance of combining creativity with technical rigor to solve problems effectively.
 ---

 ## 🔬 **Research and Projects**